-As part of the Woolsey Hall project, a new pedestrian bridge is also being constructed, which will link the Innovation Campus to the main campus.
-The new 300-foot-long pedestrian bridge will span across the water feature south of Woolsey Hall and will be a major campus landmark and a gathering spot not only for students, but also for the entire community.
+As part of the Woolsey Hall project, a new pedestrian bridge was also constructed, which links the Innovation Campus to the main campus.
+The new 300-foot-long pedestrian bridge spans across the water feature south of Woolsey Hall and has become a major campus landmark and a gathering spot not only for students, but also for the entire community.
 Designed as a flexible space, a variety of functions can be held on the bridge including outdoor classes, musical performances, and other gathering opportunities for groups up to 100+ people.
 The WSU Foundation and its campus/community partners raised private funds to pay for the entire cost of the Promise Bridge.